 The saga of this cable is part of a bigger story of how American military technology ends up with the Chinese regime’s military, an issue the Trump administration is seeking to address with sanctions and new legislation.

 Fiber-optic technology transfers large amounts of information at very high speeds.
 It is a “dual use” technology, one used in both civilian and military sectors.

-For public use, fiber optics carries telecom data, such as internet communications.
-For the military, fiber optics is used in ships, jets, and other systems to transmit high volumes of data.
+For public use, fiber optics carry telecom data, such as internet communications.
+For the military, fiber optics are used in ships, jets, and other systems to transmit high volumes of data.
 In a battle, the speed of these systems can mean the difference between victory and defeat.

 A development contract was awarded by the Pentagon to a Japanese-owned company based in North Carolina, known as Sumitomo Electric Lightwave, to develop a next-generation fiber-optic cable.
 After the company developed the technology for the U.S. military, however, it began selling the fiber optics to private companies.
 Through its offices in Beijing, Sumitomo sold this technology to Chinese telecom companies ZTE and Huawei.

 ZTE and Huawei have been no strangers to controversy.
-ZTE is currently being sanctioned, and Huawei is under investigation for selling forbidden technologies to Iran.
+ZTE was sanctioned, and Huawei is under investigation for selling forbidden technologies to Iran.
 Both companies also have connections to the Chinese Communist Party’s military, the People’s Liberation Army (PLA).